borkdude/re-find/README.md

 # spec-search

-Find functions that have a matching `:args` and (optional) `:ret` spec on given examples or predicates.
+Find functions that have a matching `:args` and/or `:ret` spec on given examples.

 ## Usage